-New York is second in the world for the best sushi after Japan.
+New York is second in the world for the best sushi, after Japan.
 There is a sushi restaurant every block here, and most of them are actually really delicious.
 You can find everything from sushi chains to basic restaurants to world-class, high-end, blow-your-budget eateries.
-Most have a wide variety of sake, too – not just that hot crap that tastes like gasoline.
+Most have a wide variety of sake, too — not just that hot crap that tastes like gasoline.
 And the best thing about New York sushi is that you can find something worth eating at every price point.
 Heck, I’m a sushi snob and I still love the stuff from Whole Foods.
-Simply put, even the basic places here are world class.
+Simply put, even the basic places here are world-class.
 I’d take them over some of the “best” places in other parts of the world.

-The birthplace of sushi and the place where all fish is usually routed through via the big Tokyo fish market, it’s pretty obvious that Japan has some of the best sushi in the world.
-I only had sushi here once on a layover between Thailand and America (we actually organized our flight so we could have enough time to get sushi), but I remember the portions being huge, the fish being excellent quality, and the variety second only to what I find in America.
+The birthplace of sushi and the place where all fish is usually routed through, via the big Tokyo fish market, it’s pretty obvious that Japan has some of the best sushi in the world.
+I only had sushi here once on a layover between Thailand and America (we actually organized our flight so we could have enough time to get sushi), but I remember the portions being huge, the fish being of excellent quality, and the variety second only to what I find in America.
 When I return here in November, I plan to gorge myself on fish.

 You’ll find great sushi in London if you are willing to pay for it.
 London offers a lot of quick-eat sushi places, which you can find dotted around the city.
-I like these places because I can get my sushi fix in but they aren’t exactly great.
+I like these places because I can get my sushi fix in, but they aren’t exactly great.
 I only ever eat sushi in London when I know I can spend some money, or if I have a craving that I absolutely have to give in to.
 The really quality fish won’t come cheap in London.
-And sometimes frankly, I’d rather not eat sushi at all than eat poor quality sushi.
+And sometimes frankly, I’d rather not eat sushi at all than eat poor-quality sushi.

 Like London, there is some fabulous sushi in Paris but, unfortunately, you pay a lot for it.
 It isn’t cheap.
 Not by a long shot.
-Paris does decent mid-range sushi (though I think it is overpriced for the quality) and first-rate high-end sushi.
+Paris does decent mid-range sushi (though I think it’s overpriced for the quality) and first-rate high-end sushi.
 While I love sushi, it would be nice to see some more budget, “I-just-need-a-quick-sushi-fix” places in Paris.
-I didn’t see many while I was there – at least not any worth eating at.
+I didn’t see many while I was there — at least not any worth eating at.
 So if you want sushi in Paris, you will have to shell out lots of money for it.
 But the quality and variety of what you get will be worth what you spend.

 You wouldn’t think you’d find mouth-watering sushi in Bulgaria, but they have a chain called Happy Sushi, which blew my mind.
 I am always skeptical of chain restaurants, even more so when they are in places never mentioned on “good sushi” lists.
 But this one produced surprisingly delicious sushi, especially at the flagship restaurant in Sofia.
-Moreover, the portions were big, the menu fairly large, and it left me wanting more.
-I ate there so often the waitresses in Sofia knew my friend and me.
+Moreover, the portions were big and the menu fairly large, and it left me wanting more.
+I ate there so often the waitresses in Sofia recognized my friend and me.

 Favorite: Happy Sushi

 Bangkok has a huge array of sushi restaurants.
 There is a large Japanese community here — add that to the large number of Western expats who call this city home, and you can expect to find some quality sushi in Bangkok.
-Plus the Thais love it, and it’s sort of a status thing to be able to go out for sushi.
+Plus, the Thais love it, and it’s sort of a status thing to be able to go out for sushi.
 You’ll find everything from very traditional to more fusion-Western sushi here.
 The local Thai chains aren’t very good.
-I enjoy some of the traditional restaurants in the Japanese district but they also tend to be overpriced.
-Delicious but overpriced.
+I enjoy some of the traditional restaurants in the Japanese district, but they also tend to be overpriced — delicious, but overpriced.